yektaakhavan/coffee-listing/README.md

 # ☕ Coffee Listing

 A simple and visually appealing project to display a list of coffee drinks using HTML, CSS, JavaScript, and React.
+The coffee data is loaded dynamically from a JSON file, making it easy to manage and extend.
 This project is part of practicing UI design and DOM manipulation skills.

 ---